acquia/acquia_lift/behat-tests/README.txt

 6. Create the following Drupal roles:
     Marketer:  This role should have the ability to manage personalized content as well as to see the administration menus.
+Specifically:
+    - Manage personalized content
+    - Use the administration pages and help
+    - Use the administration toolbar
+    - Administer visitor actions
     Nonmarketer:  This role should have the ability to see administration menus but not to manage personalized content.
+Specifically:
+    - Use the administration pages and help
+    - Use the administration toolbar
     @todo: Add this role creation into the before/after hooks.

 To run tests: